phenomecentre/nPYc-Toolbox/docs/introduction.rst

 Configuration Files
 ===================

-Behaviour of many aspects of the toobox can be modified in a repeatable manner by creating configuration files.
+Behaviour of many aspects of the toobox can be modified in a repeatable manner by creating configuration files, this section describes the default configuration files and thier parameters across the different methods, and gives information on how to create your own configuration SOPs.

 See :doc:`configuration/configuration` for details.